 1.4 - Strategic challenges

 Here you set out the business challenges for the social channel that need to be overcome, and the strategic activities that will enable this.
-Below is an example – I find using a tabular form helps to visualise this:
+Below is an example – I find using a tabular form helps to visualize this:

 1.5 - Target audience

 This frames who you want to reach via social networks.
-For this you need to understand your core audience (personas, profiles, demographics etc.) and identify any new customer types that you want to attract based on your products/services.
+For this, you need to understand your core audience (personas, profiles, demographics etc.) and identify any new customer types that you want to attract based on your products/services.
 It can help to split this into three types of social follower: